 Make the sauce by combining the mayo, lime juice, chipotle chili powder, Queso Blanco or Cotija cheese, cilantro and salt and pepper.
 Set aside.

 Grill the corn for 8-10 minutes, or to your liking.
-Slice the kernels off.
-Then grill your flat breads for a minute or so on each side.
+Let cool while you grill your flat breads for a minute or so on each side

-To make each flatbread, top with some of the sauce.
-Then sprinkle on some corn and some extra cheese and cilantro if you like.
-Serve immediately with a squeeze of lemon or lime.
+To make each flatbread, top with some of the sauce and spread it around.
+Then sprinkle on some corn, using about half a cob per flatbread.
+Add some extra cheese and cilantro if you like.
+Serve immediately with a wedge of lime.
+You can also sprinkle with Tajin, a chili lime seasoning.

 Mexican Street Corn Flatbread Pizza